 I'm not gonna expand on them because that could be a whole separate article and also it just hits differently when you're reading it and you're applying your own examples. it is such a transformative book and I could not recommend it enough so please go check it out.

 Moving on to book number two we have Atomic Habits by James Clear.
 I think that this book is a really great follow-up to Seven Habits.
 I feel like they stack really well on top of each other James is clear.

 Describes a habit as a routine or behavior that happens so regularly that it occurs automatically like the quality of your life depends on the quality of your habits. so let's say you start by doing something extremely small for yourself every single day.

-If you zoom out you'll see, we just filled up a gallon baby and I feel like with self-improvement and productivity. these are things that require delayed gratification.
+If you zoom out you'll see, that we just filled up a gallon baby and I feel like with self-improvement and productivity. these are things that require delayed gratification.
 They don't happen overnight success doesn't happen overnight, it requires patience and time and putting in the work every single day.

-So he breaks down how to create a good habit in four ways, which is make it obvious, make it easy, make it attractive, and make it satisfying again this will make a lot more sense once you read it so just read it.
+So he breaks down how to create a good habit in four ways, which make it obvious, make it easy, make it attractive, and make it satisfying again this will make a lot more sense once you read it so just read it.

 3. How to win Friends & Influence People

-So now let's tackle socializing, I would say that I am a people person but it took me years and years to get me to this social person that I am today.
+So now let's tackle socializing, I would say that I am a people person but it took me years and years to get to this social person that I am today.

-I know it's not the sexiest name but let me tell you this is the best book that will teach you how to communicate with others, how to have fulfilling relationships with other people.
+I know it's not the sexiest name but let me tell you this is the best book that will teach you how to communicate with others, and how to have fulfilling relationships with other people.

 this book is now more important than ever it's sad to say that socializing is a dying art even though we are the most connected digitally.
 I would say emotionally we're just not very connected with each other and it's so sad to see because we are naturally like social beings you know.